PneumaSolutions/rim-manual-old/src/workingwithsessions.md

 Once you're done, either the controller or the target can go into the RIM menu and choose the "Disconnect Session" option.
 When the session ends, the target machine will get a toast notification informing them of this.
 ## The RIM Menu
 As mentioned earlier, accessing the RIM menu directs you back to your machine.
 There are a number of options in this menu.
 They include:
+* Update RIM on Target: Forces an update of RIM on the target computer
+    * This option shows if the target's machine is running an older version of RIM
 * Minimize Session: brings control back to your machine as described above
 * Flip Session: Allows your client to remote control your machine and hear its audio.
 As the original controller, you can flip the session back by selecting this option a second time.
     * You can also use the keyboard shortcut Windows+Shift+F to flip the session back and forth.